Industrial Noise & Vibration Centre

 1. use the built-in sound level meter (SLM) software, provided you have a suitable (and expensive) SLM.
 This provides calibrated levels.

 2. use one of the many free frequency analyser apps on your smartphone.
-Whilst not calibrated, the frequencies and the tonal level above background (which are all you need) are as precise as on an SLM
+Whilst not calibrated, the frequencies and the tonal level above background (which are all you need) are as precise as on an SLM.
+View our guide to using the best free Android FFT app here >

 Record sound samples for post analysis